The Maquis (Star Trek: Deep Space Nine): Reception

 Zack Handlen of The A.V.
 Club wrote: "as is so often the case with two part episodes, it’s hard to judge exactly how well this one works on its own" and while he enjoyed the adventures of Sisko and Dukat he felt there was no real tension in the cliffhanger ending.
 In his review of the second part, Handlen wrote: "As two-parters go, this serves its purpose, and the second half has some excellent moments.
 It’s just, without any real consequence" and that the story spends "too much time telling us to care instead of forcing us to" concluding that it was a missed opportunity.

 In 2015, Geek.com recommended "The Maquis, Part I" and "The Maquis, Part II" as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.
 In 2016, USA Today included this episode as must-watch for the entire Star Trek franchise for its introduction of the Maquis story, which would also be an element in Star Trek: Voyager.
-They note the interesting science fiction story elements of the Federation, Cardassians, Maquis, and Bajorans playing off one another to create complex themes centered around the fictional space station Deep Space Nine.
+They note the interesting science fiction story elements of the Federation, Cardassians, Maquis and Bajorans playing off one another to create complex themes centered around Deep Space Nine.

 In 2020, Den of Geek listed "The Maquis" as one of the best stories of Star Trek: Deep Space Nine.
 James Whitbrook of Io9 said this was one of the "must watch" episodes from the series.

 Releases

 The two part episode was released in two separate LaserDisc releases.
 A double episode 12 inch optical disc with "Blood Lines" and "The Maquis, Part I" was released on October 6, 1998 in the United States.
 Another item with "The Maquis, Part II" and "The Wire" was released on October 20, 1998.

-On April 1, 2003 Season 2 of Star Trek: Deep Space Nine was released on DVD video discs, with 26 episodes on seven discs.
+On April 1, 2003, Season 2 of Star Trek: Deep Space Nine was released on DVD video discs, with 26 episodes on seven discs.

 This episode was released again in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.